Sao Miguel (Azores) for Digital Nomads: The Ultimate Guide

 The Azores, an autonomous region of Portugal, is an archipelago of nine volcanic islands located almost halfway between Europe and America.

-A curious fact about Sao Miguel is that it's thought to be where Plato said Atlantis sank.
+Did you know?
+Sao Miguel is thought to be where Plato said Atlantis sank!

 Why Should You Visit Sao Miguel as a Digital Nomad?